videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 - It is used to start meeting HLS.
 - You will be able to start HLS and watch the live stream of meeting over HLS.
 - All [participants](../participant-class/introduction.md) and [localParticipant](../participant-class/introduction.md), will receive the [`hls-started`](./events.md#hls-started) event.
+- `mode` is used to either start hls streaming of video-and-audio both or only audio.
+And by default it will be video-and-audio.
+- `quality` is only applicable to video-and-audio.

 #### Parameters